Dischdasch/MoveIt/README.md

 Installation: You need the opencv_processing as well as the video library in your processing libraries folder.

 Use:
 The user can run the program and start the game pressing enter.
-The goal is to gain as many points as possible in a set period of time
+The goal is to gain as many points as possible in a set period of time.

 Recommended sorrounding: The player should keep a distance of about 2m from the webcam and be on the screen with the whole body.
 A neutral and still background are recommended.